mpalmr/tablr/README.md

 - AJAX polling
 - Validation
 - Handling of unsafe strings / HTML?
-- Filtering
+- Filtering (with AJAX mode?)

 ## Needs Consideration

-- `columns` can be an object
 - Column `id` member which allows for the reference of that column as an ID.
 Would be required for **ALL** columns
 - Pagination UI
 - Templating of `page.textBefore` and `page.textAfter`
 - By default require call of `render` method unless option `deferRender: true`
+- Tiered sorting